jasonbringle/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Session authentication stores users login state on the server but holds a cookie on the users browser which the server uses to authenticate against its record of login.

+JSOn web tokens store user state in the clients browser.
+It is a hashed password that is stored locally and is sent each time the client needs to authenticate the user state.

 2. What does `bcrypt` do to help us store passwords in a secure manner.
+Bcrypt completely obfuscates the password by hashing it into a series of characters which make it virtually impossible to decypher.
+It even adds more characters to a password via 'Salt' to increase the encrypted keys difficulty for decyphering.

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests check smaller parts of code.
+Integration tests test several units all together.
+End-to-end testing simulates a users experience by using the entirity of the system and identifing any problems from the systems general usage.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test driven development helps us to write functions that work from their purpose first.
+By making them fail and then succeed and then refactoring them we can write code that is much more focused, lightweight, and functional.
+We use a process called Red,Green,Refactor to do this process.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.